burlachenkok/burlachenkok.github.io/_posts/2022-13-09-Personalized-FL-with-communication-compression.md

 Unlike other compression-based algorithms used in the FL-setting, our compressed L2GD algorithm operates on a probabilistic communication protocol, where communication does not happen on a fixed schedule.
 Our compressed L2GD algorithm maintains a similar convergence rate as vanilla SGD without compression.
 To empirically validate the efficiency of our algorithm, we perform diverse numerical experiments and demonstrated the benefits of using our algorithm during training modern Deep Learning models used in Image Processing tasks: DenseNet, MobileNet, ResNet.
-We include experiments with Logistic Regression - the model which is widely used in Statistics, Optimization and ML for training shallow models when the modeling effort is focused on feature engineering rather than creating complex function classes for supervised Machine Learning tasks.
-All our algorithms are equipped with the theory for convex and non-convex cases for finite sum minimization problems that include solving Empirical Risk Minimization (ERM) problem in ML.
+We include experiments with Logistic Regression - the model which is widely used in Statistics, Optimization, and ML for training shallow models when the modeling effort is focused on feature engineering rather than creating complex function classes for supervised Machine Learning tasks.
+All our algorithms are equipped with the theory for convex and non-convex cases for finite sum minimization problems that include solving the Empirical Risk Minimization (ERM) problem in ML.

 ---